 An excellent educator, writer, and researcher, Ms. Shepherd provides exceptional educational services.
 This is her life's work.

 Sandy Villa, AIFD, is an expert floral designer and humble caregiver with more than 25 years experience in each.
 She is an all-around wonderful person who spends much of her free time cheering up people who are in the hospital or residing in Assisted Living communities.
 Ms. Villa's greatest joy is utilizing her talents to have a positive effect on the community.

 Joyette Small, Health Education Director

-Joyette Small, RN, is a Nurse Navigator for Alzheimer’s patients and their families.
-Ms. Small is a service provider and educator who trains the patients’ caregivers.
+Joyette Small is a Registered Nurse in the Bay Area.
+Ms. Small is a service provider and educator who trains caregivers.
 Outside of work, Joyette spends time developing new ways to serve families.

 Velma Harrison- Goudeau, Visual Communications Director

 Velma Harrison-Goudeau is a retired careprovider with more than 30 years of experience.
 She is a fabulous Fine Artist who enjoys encouraging others to do their very best in life.
 Ms. Harrison-Goudeau uses mindfulness techniques to relieve stress and ease pain.

 Audrey Padilla, Art Director

 Audrey Padilla is a visual artist and a high school substitute teacher.
 She has worked as a translator for Spanish speaking families in Oakland, CA. Ms. Padilla possesses a well-trained eye for beauty.